TerrariaIssues/TerrariaIssues/README.md

 - Hi, I’m Christiano Carta
-- I’m interested in Computer Science.
-- 📫 How to reach me: cxcarta@gmail.com
+- 📫Reach me at cxcarta@gmail.com

 <!---
 TerrariaIssues/TerrariaIssues is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.